macchina/arduino-boards-sam/README.md

 ## Acknowledgments
 A big thank you to [@TDoust](https://github.com/TDoust) for initially putting together these files.
 The result is a much cleaner, easy to set up, and less confusing development experience.

+## Release instructions

+To publish a new release, making it available for Arduino IDE users perform the following steps:

+1. Commit an update to **platform.txt** with the new version.
+Follow [Semantic Versioning](http://semver.org/).
+2. Push a Git tag where the tag name is the version number from **platform.txt**
+3. Once the Travis CI build completes, retrigger the Travis CI build for **macchina/arduino-boards-index** from the Travis CI website.

 ## References
 The [Arduino IDE 3rd-party Hardware Specification](https://github.com/arduino/Arduino/wiki/Arduino-IDE-1.5-3rd-party-Hardware-specification) provides the guidelines on how the content is structured and what can be included.